mozaik-association/mozaik/docs/3Mandates-module.md

     - Non-elected candidates
 - Automatic creation of mandates

-When creating a selection committee, you must select the legislature and the designation assembly that you have previously created in the structure module. --> C'EST FAUX (PAS POUR UN COMITE INTERNE PAR EXEMPLE)
+When creating a selection committee for the state, you must select the legislature and the designation assembly that you have previously created in the structure module.

 Mozaïk doesn't have a function yet to organise elections / votes.
 Only the follow-up of candidates and the result of the votes can be handled in Mozaïk.